ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 #### Mandatory Registration Checks

-During registration, a Transparency Service MUST, at a minimum, syntactically check the Issuer of the Signed Statement by validating the COSE signature and checking the Issuer details are consistent with one of its supported trust anchors.
+During registration, a Transparency Service MUST, at a minimum, syntactically check the Issuer of the Signed Statement by cryptographically verifying the COSE signature according to {{RFC9052}},

 The Issuer identity MUST be bound to the Signed Statement by including a commitment to it in the protected header.

 If the protected header includes multiple commitments, all those that are registered by the Transparency Service MUST be checked.

 For instance, when using X.509 Signed Statements, the Transparency Service MUST build and validate a complete certificate chain from the Issuer's certificate identified by `x5t`, to one of the root certificates most recently registered as a trust anchor of the Transparency Service.